A bill to improve postal operations, service, and transparency.

 Length: 166 pages

-This bill was introduced on April 9, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 22, 2018, in a previous session of Congress, but it did not receive a vote.

 What stakeholders are saying